urbit/urbit/pkg/hs/urbit-uruk/skew.md

 Compare this simplicity with the `nock/` directory in the reference Nock 4K
 interpreter: it is 11,200 lines of ANSI C which implements a complex bytecode interpreter and is still orders of magnitude slower.
-About 1900 lines of that is spent in the code that deals with Nock 4K's side-effect based jet registration system.
+This does not include any jetting code.
+About 1900 lines of that is spent in the code that deals with Nock 4K's side-effect based jet registration system, which is a major part of what makes implementing a Nock 4K interpreter hard, and which has no analogue in SKEW.

 We've presented the reduction rules for a candidate successor to Nock 4K, along with interpreters for this system which are over 100x faster than the Vere Nock